New Jersey Clinical Psychologist Salary Outlook

 Which New Jersey Cities Are Best for Clinical Psychologists?

-Clinical psychologist wages in New Jersey are highest in the New York City metro area, but they vary dramatically by city.
+Clinical psychologist salaries in New Jersey vary dramatically by metro area.

 New Jersey cities and metro areas by median annual clinical psychologist wage